2012maymadness/2012maymadness/README.md

 >
 > Busy usually means i'll be more quiet.
 Away usually means i'm my normal joyous self.
 Feel free to INT unless i have DNI in my name!

 > For the basics...
 I neglect using tonetags.
-I tend to be loud and misspell a lot. (unless roleplaying)
+I tend to be loud and misspell a lot. (unless roleplaying) I am already taken, so don't try and hook up with me. (... or do?? i can't stop you.)
 >
-> Even if we're friends, i rarely reach out first unless you're extremely close.
+> Even if we're friends, i rarely reach out first unless you're *extremely* close.
+Oorr if i'm feeling like it.
 Sorry, it's just something i do.

 > Check out my patreon for more info.
 Sign my atabook while you're at it! ^_^